 This embroidery hoop upcycled wreath is easy to make with old flannel shirts that you may have on hand or can buy at your local thrift store.

 I had been thinking of making a wreath with plaid flannel for fall.
-Originally I planned to use a wire wreath frame, but when Jemma suggested embroidery hoops for the challenge, I knew just what to make.
+Originally I planned to use a wire wreath frame, but when my friend Jemma suggested crafting with embroidery hoops, I knew just what to make.